-19. Chemical Treatment of Masonry.
+19. Chemical Treatment of Masonry:

-Chemicals shall be applied in accordance with label directions as follows to foundation walls, piers, and chimneys.
+Treatment with approved chemicals shall be in accordance with label directions as follows to foundation walls, piers, and chimneys.

-- (a) To all cracks in concrete. - (b) Drill mortar joints on 9-inch centers and inject all cracks and voids, in the horizontal layer of masonry (stone, brick, concrete blocks, tiles) which is adjacent to the treated ground at the bottom of the trench (Figure 4). - (c) Inject voids between walls, as in brick veneer and stucco construction. - (d) Treat between the top of masonry and the sills or other timbers resting thereon.
-When this is insufficient, the top of the wall or piers should be capped with concrete or metal. - NOTE 1: When the foundation wall is of hollow masonry blocks and the blocks are not capped with metal or solid concrete, each void should be drilled and injected with chemical as per label directions.
+- (a) To all cracks in concrete. - (b) To mortar joints, cracks, and voids in the horizontal layer of masonry (stone, brick, concrete blocks, tiles) which is adjacent to the treated ground at the bottom of the trench (Figure 4). - (c) To voids between walls, as in brick veneer and stucco construction. - NOTE 1: When the foundation wall is of hollow masonry blocks and the blocks are not capped with metal or solid concrete, each void should be drilled and injected with chemical unless specified otherwise by the label directions.
 This should be done even though there is no visible sign of infestation. - NOTE 2: When footing is of solid concrete, with no cracks, and trenches on both sides of wall extend down to it, drilling and injection of mortar joints in wall is ordinarily not necessary. - NOTE 3: Items 17, 18, and 19 do not permit spot treatment of dwellings.
-The license holder is held responsible for the entire structure on one and two-family dwelling units.
+The license holder is held responsible for the entire structure on one family dwelling units.
 Commercial, industrial and institutional buildings may, however, be spot treated at the license holder's option.
-The license holders responsibility in such cases shall be limited to retreatment and repair of the area spot treated, provided the area is shown on the graph, described in the contract and understood by the property owner before the contract is signed.
+The license holder's responsibility in such cases shall be limited to retreatment and repair of the area spot treated, provided the area is shown on the graph, described in the contract and understood by the property owner before the contract is signed.

-20. Powder-Post Beetles.
+20. Powder-Post Beetles:

-If powder-post beetles are present in the understructure and are not to be treated, the owner must be so informed in writing before the contract is signed.
+If powder-post beetles are not to be treated or covered by the contract, the owner must be so informed in writing on the initial contract.
 Treatment, if made, should be applied to all wood showing signs of infestation.
 This can be done by spraying, brushing, or mopping as per label directions onto wood surfaces any pesticide approved for use in powder-post beetle control as described in Section IIIC-Materials.
 Two or more applications must usually be made at intervals to achieve control.
 Special formulations are required for treating flooring or furniture to avoid damage to the finish.

-21. Slab Construction.
+21. Slab Construction:

 Slab construction shall meet all of the foregoing minimum requirements except, as outlined in paragraphs 1, 3(a),4,9,10,11 and 17.
 Treatments should be made when swarms occur or damage is found, or as a preventive measure.
-Treatment under the slab is accomplished by drilling holes in the slab or foundation through which chemical can be applied in accordance with label_directions to establish a barrier in the soil.
+Treatment under the slab is accomplished by drilling holes in the slab or foundation through which chemical can be applied in accordance with label directions to establish a barrier in the soil.
 Long-rodding can sometimes be accomplished without drilling.
 Brick and stone veneer on slab construction is treated by drilling through the veneer and injecting the void between the veneer and the slab with chemical.
-Brick and stone veneer shall be drilled at intervals as specified by label directions.
+Brick and stone veneer shall be treated with approved chemicals according to the label directions.
+If the label directions require drilling and treating and the maximum interval requirements are not specific, the intervals at which the operator drills to achieve adequate barriers shall be stated on the graph.
+In such cases if the maximum intervals are not stated on the graph the operator will be required to drill and treat at a maximum of 18 inch intervals.